thiagozs/logfire/docs/README.md

 # Result: [{"$date":1401998427,"file_name":"foobar.html","$id":1,"file_type":"html"},{"$date":1401998444,"file_name":"foobar.html","$id":2,"file_type":"html"}]
 ```

-The querying API provides much more options.
+> :exclamation: The querying API provides much more options.
 To learn more about the available options, see the [API documentation](api.md).